tenebris-tech/Golang-API-Example/README.md

 See the LICENSE file for further information.

+NOTE: If you are looking for a module to include in your application to simplify creating an HTTP API, please see github.com/tenebris-tech/easysrv.
+It is a work in progress, but seeks to eliminate a lot of the complexity.

 This is an example of how to implement a production HTTP/HTTPS server in Golang using github.com/gorilla/mux and limit the number of concurrent requests.